Mexican Armed Forces: National military service

-Military Law
+Military law

 As the President of Mexico is Commander in Chief of the armed forces, the chain of command and military discipline are subordinated to civilian control.
 Article 13 of the Mexican Constitution specifically provides for military jurisdiction over all military crime and discipline; military tribunals execute jurisdiction over military personnel, per the Uniform Code of Military Justice (UCMJ).

 Regarding military personnel labor conditions, discipline, and the chain of command as fundamental to the military, Article 123-B establishes: "Military and naval personnel and members of the public security corps, and personnel of the foreign service, shall be governed by their own laws."

 Article 129 of the 1917 Political Constitution of the Mexican United States establishes that: "No military authority may, in time of peace, perform any functions other than those that are directly connected with military affairs", but the Army's temporary replacement of civil police forces, in specific cases, before the creation of the Federal Police, has been much debated in Congress and in the mass communications media.

-In a similar way in Article 26: "No member of the army shall, in time of peace, be quartered in private dwellings without the consent of the owner, nor may he impose any obligation whatsoever.
-In time of war the military may demand lodging, equipment, provisions, and other assistance, in the manner laid down in the respective martial law."
+In a similar way in Article 26 states: "No member of the army shall, in time of peace, be quartered in private dwellings without the consent of the owner, nor may he impose any obligation whatsoever.
+In time of war, the military may demand lodging, equipment, provisions, and other assistance, in the manner laid down in the respective martial law."

 Activities outside Mexico

 United Nations peacekeeping

-As of 2005, intervention in UN peacekeeping operations began being discussed, with strong resistance from some members of the Congress.
+As of 2005, intervention in UN peacekeeping operations began being discussed, with strong resistance from some members of Congress.
 However, in 2016 the first group of the Mexican Armed Forces joined MINUSTAH, the UN mission in Haiti: three officers (one from each service) as members of the mission's HQ, and two officers and one NCO attached to the Chilean battalion, by an agreement between the two countries.

-Mexican authorities have expressed their interest to increase their participation in the future.
+Mexican authorities have expressed their interest in increasing their participation in the future.

 Natural disaster relief

-The Mexican Armed Forces has been deployed to several Central American countries to provide disaster relief, and most recently, to Indonesia after the tsunami disaster; only military support personnel were deployed, though, not combat forces.
+The Mexican Armed Forces have been deployed to several Central American countries to provide disaster relief, and most recently, to Indonesia after the tsunami disaster; only military support personnel were deployed, though, not combat forces.
 This includes the relief efforts in New Orleans after Hurricane Katrina.
-This was the first time the Mexican Army officially entered its former territory since the Mexican-American war.
-Mexican relief efforts were concentrated in Texas and New Orleans.
+This was the first time the Mexican Army officially entered its former territory since the Mexican-American War.
+Mexican relief efforts were concentrated at New Orleans and Texas in the United States.